In today’s fast paced corporate environment, many business meetings can be complex and demanding decision making forums.

 5. We are really all the same

-It’s a tough ask I know but if you believe there is scope for improvement in the effectiveness of your management meetings and you’d like to go to ‘the party’ you really need a contract like this.
+If you believe there is scope for improvement in the effectiveness of your business meetings and you’d like to go to ‘the party’, you really need a contract like this.

 Does it sound idealistic?